Pusha T: Jim Jones

 Pusha T entered into a dispute with Jim Jones, which began in May 2023 after the latter dismissed the former on the Breakfast Club, when he claimed that he "couldn't name any top five Pusha T songs".
 A month later, on June 25, a snippet of an unnamed diss track by Pusha T was released.
 The following week, on July 6, Jim Jones responded with "Summer Collection".
 Podcaster Joe Budden also defended "Summer Collection", while calling Pusha T a "sore loser".
 Jones' former collaborator and friend, Cam'ron, also sided with him in the midst of the falling out.
 Pusha's diss track titled "Chains & Whips" eventually released on July 10 exclusively on Apple Music, ahead of its release as a part of the Clipse album Let God Sort Em Out.

 Personal life

-On July 21, 2018, Pusha T and Virginia Williams, his girlfriend of eleven years, got married in their hometown of Virginia Beach.
-The wedding was officiated by Pusha T's brother No Malice and attended by several celebrities and Pusha T's collaborators, including Kim Kardashian, Kanye West, and best man Pharrell.
-On June 11, 2020, he and Williams welcomed their first child, Nigel Brixx Thornton.
-The child's middle name, "Brixx", attracted reactions online for being an apparent slang term for cocaine, something which Pusha T raps about often.
-On November 15, 2025, Pusha T and Williams announced they are expecting a second son together.
+On July 21, 2018, Thornton and Virginia Williams, his girlfriend of eleven years, married in their hometown of Virginia Beach.
+The wedding was officiated by his brother Gene (Malice) Thornton and attended by celebrities such as Kim Kardashian, Kanye West, and best man Pharrell Williams.
+On June 11, 2020, Thornton and Williams welcomed their first child, Nigel Brixx, whose middle name attracted online reaction for being an apparent slang term for cocaine, a frequent topic of Thornton's music.
+The couple had a second child in April 2026.

-In November 2021, Pusha T's mother died, as did his father four months later.
+Thornton's mother Mildred died in November 2021, followed by his father, Gene Sr., four months later.